 However, if you don’t operate one of these systems, then filter aids, including specialist pool flocculants and coagulants can be used to encourage the small particles including Giardia & Cryptosporidium oocysts to “clump” together until they are big enough to become trapped in the filter.

 Safety note – Swimming pool chemicals can be dangerous and should always be transported, stored and used strictly in accordance with the manufacturers instructions.
 Always read the label and follow all safety information provided.

-Expert swimming pool water testing solutions
+Expert swimming pool water treatment and testing solutions